 New Way To Avoid SALT Deductions?

 As mentioned earlier, one of the biggest consequential measures for California residents is the $10,000 federal cap on SALT (state and local income tax) deductions.
 The average SALT deduction claimed by Californians is over $22,000, well above the cap.

-Last week, Kevin de Leon proposed a workaround the SALT cap.
-The bill would allows its filers to make a charitable contribution to the state in exchange for a tax credit.
-The tax filer would then deduct that contribution on their federal return since the new law doesn’t cap deductible charitable contributions unless it exceed 60% of your adjusted gross income.
+Last week, Kevin de Leon proposed a workaround for the SALT cap.
+The bill would allow its filers to make a charitable contribution to the state in exchange for a tax credit.
+The tax filer would deduct that contribution on their federal return since the new law doesn’t cap deductible charitable contributions unless it exceeds 60% of your adjusted gross income.

-Example: Lets assume that you have to pay $50,000 in state income and property taxes in 2018.
+Example: Let’s assume that you had to pay $50,000 in state income and property taxes in 2018.
 You may only deduct $10,000 of that on your federal return.
 To help you preserve the deduction for the remaining $40,000, California would let you make a $40,000 charitable contribution to the state in exchange for a $40,000 tax credit on your CA state tax return.

 Bull Oak offers transparent San Diego financial services.
-We make sure clients that all clients seeking a financial plan in San Diego are well educated on current events and how the political climate, new laws, and tax changes will impact their finances.
+We make sure clients seeking a financial plan in San Diego are well educated on current events and how the political climate, new laws, and tax changes will impact their finances.